 - Analysis/Derivative creation is limited to vectors, categorical data or 3-band 8-bit imagery that does not allow generation of the source data

 All compute and storage of derived product utilizes customer’s infrastructure on AWS.
-The refined view image services and the algorithm output will be accessible through the customer’s Portal for ArcGIS as image and feature services, which the customers may freely distribute subject to usage rights.
+The refined view image services and the algorithm output will be accessible through the customer’s Portal for ArcGIS as image and feature services, which the customers may freely distribute within their organization subject to usage rights.

 What constitutes view Image Services?